 Pityriasis versicolor affects the trunk, neck, and/or arms, and is uncommon on other parts of the body.
-The patches may be pink, coppery brown or paler than surrounding skin.
-They may be mildly itchy.
-Pale patches may be more common in darker skin; this appearance is known as pityriasis versicolor alba and is less likely to itch.
+The patches may be coppery brown, paler than surrounding skin, or pink.
+Pale patches may be more common in darker skin; this appearance is known as pityriasis versicolor alba.
 Sometimes the patches start scaly and brown, and then resolve through a non-scaly and white stage.

 What is the cause of pityriasis versicolor?

-Pityriasis versicolor is caused by yeasts of the genus Malassezia, which may also be found on normal skin.
+Pityriasis versicolor is caused by mycelial growth of fungi of the genus Malassezia.

-The pale type of pityriasis versicolor is thought to be due to a chemical produced by Malassezia that diffuses down and impairs the function of the pigment cells in the underlying skin.
+The white or hypopigmented type of pityriasis versicolor is thought to be due to a chemical produced by malassezia that diffuses into the epidermis and impairs the function of the melanocytes.

 - Sodium thiosulphate solution